-The economy may be entering a higher interest and high inflation environment.
-We have fixed interest swaps which will protect us from any interest increases.
-On the inflation, the make-up of property companies naturally protects the business as property investments should go up in line with inflation whilst the loans real value effectively decreases.
+The economy has entered a higher interest and high inflation environment.
+We have fixed interest swaps which will protect us from interest increases.
+The nature of property companies naturally protects the business from inflation, as property investments tend to increase in line with inflation, whilst the real value of loans utilised effectively decreases.